ARMSTRONG RAILS TO TRAILS ASSN

 * * *

 Throughout the year, work days are scheduled to improve designated portions of the trail.
-Work days are usually Saturday mornings from 9 am until noon.
-Other work days are scheduled as needed.
+Work days are scheduled as needed.

 Volunteers are always welcome.
-Please visit our News & Events page for a schedule of upcoming work days.
+Please CLICK HERE and leave your name & email address to receive email notifications of work days or visit our News & Events page for a schedule of upcoming work days.

 * * *